Password Sharing at Work: Exploring Employees’ Habits Around Passwords in the Workplace

 Although most employees thought their passwords were secure that might not be the case.
 Many have admitted to sharing them with co-workers, and while that may speed up collaboration processes, things can quickly go awry if a password ends up in the hands of too many people.
 All it takes is one disgruntled employee with access to sensitive company information to do some serious damage or for it to be insecurely stored and a hacker to access it.

 Additionally, some employees have put themselves in a compromising position by using the same passwords for work and personal accounts.
 If they were to be hacked, this has the potential to cause a lot more damage than if they had distinct passwords for different accounts.
 What if there was a way to render passwords obsolete while maintaining a high level of security?
 Thankfully, Beyond Identity has the forward-thinking solution that changes the security game.
-Their unique passwordless authentication system eliminates the headache of passwords and the security issues and inconveniences that come with them.
+Their unique passwordless authentication system eliminates the headache of passwords and the security issues and inconveniences that come with them and helps you achieve zero trust security.
 Go to BeyondIdentity.com to learn more about implementing the most efficient and effective protection for your company.

 We surveyed 1,008 current employees about their password and security practices at work.
 Respondents were 57.6% men and 42% women.
 Four respondents were nonbinary.
 The average age of respondents was 37.9.